UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Your power delivery fees include a fixed monthly charge and a variable charge that changes based on your electricity usage.

 CenterPoint delivery costs are not just one lump sum; they are split into two distinct categories.
-Understanding the difference between them is key to predicting how your bill will fluctuate throughout the year.
+Understanding the difference between fixed vs variable TDU charges is key to predicting how your utility bill will fluctuate throughout the year.

 The Monthly Base Charge

-This is a flat fee you pay simply for being connected to the power grid.
-Whether you are on vacation for a month and use zero electricity or you run your AC 24/7, this number remains the same.
-It covers administrative costs and metering services.
-Currently, this fee sits around $4.90 per billing cycle.
+This is a flat fee you pay simply for being physically connected to the Texas power grid.
+Whether you leave for a month-long vacation and use zero electricity or you run your AC around the clock, this number remains exactly the same.
+It covers routine administrative costs and metering services.
+Currently, this base fee sits at $4.90 per billing cycle.

 The Per-kWh Charge

-This is the variable portion of your delivery fees and the one that impacts your wallet the most.
-For every single kilowatt-hour (kWh) of electricity you consume, CenterPoint charges a specific rate (currently around 6.001 cents).
-This means in the hot summer months when your electricity usage spikes, your delivery charges will also skyrocket.
-It acts as a multiplier: the more you use, the more you pay to have it delivered.
+This is the variable portion of your delivery fees and the one that impacts your household wallet the most.
+For every single kilowatt-hour (kWh) of electricity you consume, the utility charges a specific CenterPoint per kWh delivery rate (currently 4.9993 cents).
+This means in the hot summer months when your electricity usage spikes, your delivery charges will naturally rise right alongside it.
+It acts as a strict multiplier: the more power you draw from the grid, the more you pay to have it delivered.

 Illustration showing the formula for calculating total electricity delivery costs.